MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/explore-data-service.md

 ## Get started

-1. [Find a dataset or report](#1-find-a-dataset-or-report-youd-like-to-explore) you’d like to explore.
+1. [Create your exploration](#1-create-your-exploration) to find data you’d like to explore.

 1. [Have Copilot write an overview of the data](#2-create-an-overview-of-the-data-with-copilot)